Arunabhagit/Analyse-Growth-and-Insights-of-Telangana-Tourism/README.md

 ![map](https://github.com/user-attachments/assets/5a11831d-31f2-4764-8d2c-9fd293307b3a)

 To analyze the growth of tourism across Telangana districts, I will calculate the Compounded Annual Growth Rate (CAGR) of visitors.
 This will reflect the yearly growth trend for each district.
-Based on the CAGR, I will identify the top three and bottom three districts to observe their growth patterns effectively.
+Based on the CAGR, I will identify the top three districts to observe their growth patterns effectively.

 ![question 3](https://github.com/user-attachments/assets/b8a3dcc3-d2f0-478b-90cd-9b8843df42b4)